bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 grep GATTACA *.fastq | wc -l
 ```

-But, on the other hand, we could have just asked `wc` to tell us about that file that we made, instead:
+But, on the other hand, we could have just asked `wc` to tell us about that file that we made:

 ```bash
 wc gattaca-reads.txt